-Abbey Garner and here New Yorker husband, Darrell, have always had a devout love for coffee, though not just any coffee, good coffee.
-The two were challenged to consistently find the perfect brew and so they did what any destined entrepreneur would do…opened a shop of their own, ByGood Coffee, in the suburb of Long Island.
+Abbey Garner and her New Yorker husband, Darrell, have always had a devout love for coffee, though not just any coffee, good coffee.
+The two were challenged to consistently find the perfect brew and so they did what any destined entrepreneur would do…opened a shop of their own, ByGood Coffee, on Long Island.

 “We wanted a place that was welcoming and encouraged new friendships, all while serving the some of the best coffee,” said Abbey.